ColemanGariety/gulp-nodemon/README.md

 gulp-nodemon
 ===========

-A gulp-friendly nodemon wrapper that will reload your script when things change.
+A gulp-friendly nodemon wrapper that restarts your app as you develop, and keeps your build system contained to one process.

 Perfect for development.

 ## Usage